tianrking/tianrking.github.io/docs/rp2040/micro-ROS-on-RP2040.md

 make
 ```

+### Flash

+To flash, hold the boot button, plug the USB and run:

 ```bash
 cp pico_micro_ros_example.uf2 /media/$USER/RPI-RP2
 ```

+### Start Micro-ROS Agent

+Micro-ROS follows the client-server architecture, so you need to start the Micro-ROS Agent.
+You can do so using the [micro-ros-agent Docker](https://hub.docker.com/r/microros/micro-ros-agent):
 ```bash
 docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:humble serial --dev /dev/ttyACM0 -b 115200
 ```